wp-plugins/post-pay-counter/readme.txt

 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!

 == Changelog ==
+= 2.48 =
+* Feature: possible to specify a callback function for visits counting, instead of a postmeta (grants compatibility with Post Views Counter and [more custom counting plugins](http://www.thecrowned.org/pay-writers-per-visit-wordpress)).
+* Fixed: word counting problems for non-latin characters.
+* Fixed: (this time for real) notifications would be displayed on all admin pages although they were not supposed to.

 = 2.47 =
 * Fixed: word count would sometimes miss a word (the last one).
 * Fixed: notifications would be displayed on all admin pages although they were not supposed to.